tsuriga/imgurArchiver-chrome/README.md

 * Enable opening a file saving dialog just by hitting the extension icon
 * Use imgur's actual API because the current JSON end-point may close at any point
-* Save web video files locally as separate files to save space and de-clutter the HTML file

 ## LICENSES ##